Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`quick_status`** command takes a single **optional** [parameter](#what-is-an-option-and-parameter).

-**quick_status** will review the current status of your Node and offer a single output of the found **state** of your Node's known clusters, as quickly as possible.
+**quick_status** will review the current status of your node and offer a single output of the found **state** of your node's known clusters, as quickly as possible.

 If the `-p` option is used with the `<profile_name>`, only that profile's status will appear.
 If the `quick_status` command is called without the `-p` [option](#what-is-an-option-and-parameter), all profiles will be shown.

 The difference between `quick_status` and [status](#status) are two-fold:
-1. `quick_status` will only show the state of the Node's known active profile(s)
+1. `quick_status` will only show the state of the node's known active profile(s)
-2. `quick_status` will review the state of your Node's known active profile(s) via the local API on the Node.
-This should be understood and used with caution, as if your Node is in `Ready` state but not on the proper cluster, you may receive a false positive.
-The [status](#status) command; although more time costly (*expensive*), will offer a better outlook on your Node by providing metics such as `sessions`.
+2. `quick_status` will review the state of your node's known active profile(s) via the local API on the node.
+This should be understood and used with caution, as if your node is in `Ready` state but not on the proper cluster, you may receive a false positive.
+The [status](#status) command; although more time costly (*expensive*), will offer a better outlook on your node by providing metics such as `sessions`.

 | Command | Shortcut | Version |
 | :---: | :---: | :---: |